Redundancy

 Therefore, you will not be entitled to statutory redundancy pay if you are an employee and you have less than two years’ service with your employer.

-Similarly, if you are a ‘worker’ for employment law purposes (this will include most people on a ‘zero hours’ contract) then you will not be eligible for statutory redundancy pay, even if you have more than two years’ service.
+Similarly, if you are a ‘worker’ for employment law purposes (this could include people on a ‘zero hours’ contract for example) then you will not be eligible for statutory redundancy pay, even if you have more than two years’ service.
 Some employers may still offer to pay you some kind of redundancy payment, however.

 Statutory redundancy pay is a cost to the employer – it cannot be claimed back from the government unlike some other statutory payments.